larrytamnjong/SecuGen.NetFramework/README.md

 # SecureGen.NetFramework
-A simple library implementation for SecureGen SDK for dot Net Framework
+A simple library implementation for SecuGen SDK for dot Net Framework